 Setting up MCP servers in CodexUse

 MCP (Model Context Protocol) servers let your AI coding assistant access external tools and context.
-CodexUse Pro provides a GUI for managing these servers without editing JSON.
+CodexUse provides a GUI for managing these servers without hand-editing config.toml.

 What MCP servers do